alexdlaird/amazon-orders/README.md

 ## Basic Usage

-`amazon-orders` is under active development, and the present build does nothing.
-But it will eventually provide a command line client alongside a programmatic API that can be used to interact with Amazon orders and returns.
+`amazon-orders` is under active development, and at present does nothing.
+But soon it will be functional, and this README will be updated then.

 ## Contributing